mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 ![Create a stacked bar chart in Power BI](images/powerbi_stacked_bar_chart.png)

-4. Name the file nyctaximapsreport and save it in the workspace created at the beginning of the demonstration, click on Continue.
+4. Click on File, then on Save.
+Name the file *nyctaximapsreport* and save it in the workspace created at the beginning of the demonstration, click on Continue.

 ![Save Power BI report](images/save_powerbi_report.png)